WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 <img src="./media/Step2-image-04.png"/>

-Fill in the required information (required fields are marked with an asterick) on the right side panel and then click the *Create Account* button on the bottom of the panel.
+Fill in the required information (required fields are marked with an asterick) on the right side panel.

 <img src="./media/Step2-image-05.png"/>